Do you feel drained being around negative people?

 You can’t possibly avoid everyone who is negative.

-I’m an INFJ.
+I’m an INFJ personality type.
 I tend to be idealistic and mostly hopeful about the future.
 My dad, on the other hand, is a realist.
 He’s skeptical about people and everything else.
 Growing up, I find it tough to communicate with my dad.
 Everything I bought up would be turned into something negative.
 So I felt frustrated whenever I talked to him.

 However, I couldn’t just ignore him.
 He’s my dad and we live in the same household.